Is Rain Barrel Water Safe For Vegetable Gardens?

 What Is The Longest You Can Water Your Garden With A Rain Barrel?

-Many people will question that a rain barrel is not worth getting because they have seen systems that could not water a garden for more than a day.
+Many people will question whether a rain barrel is not worth getting because they have seen systems that could not water a garden for more than a day.
 Other people will tell stories of their rainwater systems, easily collecting water for only a few hours and providing more water than they know what to do with.

-Your rain barrel needs to be scaled to the garden you will be using, with a smaller garden a 55-gallon tank easily lasting for most of the year, while larger gardens require much more complex systems.
+Your rain barrel needs to be scaled to the garden you will be using, with a smaller garden a 55-gallon tank easily lasts for most of the year, while larger gardens require much more complex systems.
 Some of the best stories of rain barrels working are when the owners know how much water they use regularly.

 Why Do People Prefer To Use Rainwater?